pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 ---
 layout: post
-title: "Column Major and Row Major Vectors and Matrices (for games)"
+title: "Column Vectors, Row Vectors, and Matrices (for games)"
 date:  2022-12-26 14:52:13 +0000
 categories: mathematics matrix
 ---

-This is yet another post about understanding the difference between column major and row major vectors and matrices (in a game development setting).
+This is yet another post about understanding the difference between column vectors, row vectors, and matrices (in a game development setting).
 If you're attempting to learn or remember the difference between them then hopefully this will be a useful resource and can supplement other reading.

-This article will touch on some of the theory but the main focus of what is to follow will be on what crops up when implementing a math library for games.
-For a really fantastic in-depth treatment on the subject of matrices check out these chapters from [Game Math](https://gamemath.com/).
+This article will touch on some of the theory, but the main focus will be what crops up when implementing a math library for games.
+For a really fantastic in-depth treatment on the subject of matrices, checkout these chapters from [Game Math](https://gamemath.com/).

 - [Chapter 4: Introduction to Matrices](https://gamemath.com/book/matrixintro.html)
 - [Chapter 6: More on Matrices](https://gamemath.com/book/matrixmore.html)